NYPL/metadata-documentation/workflows/digitization/po.md

 1. Replace the task name with the PO number, e.g. `PO1234`
 1. Populate template in the task description with any relevant information
     1. Ensure you provide links to **Source Record(s)**, such as a link to the corresponding finding aid or catalog record
-    1. If requesting metadata creation for uncataloged material, add a comment on the ClickUp task once it is created and tag the [Manager, Metadata Services](/metadata-documentation/contact/), with an @ symbol
+    1. If requesting metadata creation for uncataloged material, add a comment on the ClickUp task once it is created and tag the [Interim Manager, Metadata Services](/metadata-documentation/contact/), with an @ symbol
 1. Click the **Show custom fields** button at the bottom of the template
 1. Add the **Division** in the custom fields
     1. **Research Library** and **DC (only if Rights Needed)** will autopopulate after the task is created